Bellflower Oral Cancer Treatment

 Oral cancer is treated through three primary methods, depending on what stage the cancer is in:

 - Most cancer patients will undergo surgery to remove the tumor or affected cells.
-This is the oldest, most time-tested method of fighting cancer.
-If the cancer has not metastasized, or spread to other parts of the body, surgery may be able to remove the cancer in its entirety.
+This is the oldest, most time-tested method of fighting cancer, because the mutated cells cannot spread to the rest of the body.
+If cells have metastasized, or spread, then full surgery might be needed to remove the cancer in its entirety.

 - Radiation therapy subjects cancer cells to prolonged doses of ionizing radiation which damage their DNA, making them unable to regenerate.
-Radiation will damage both cancer cells and normal cells.
-However, normal cells will be able to regenerate themselves after the treatment.
-Radiation is applied daily in 10-15 minute doses with a treatment course of 2-8 weeks.
+Radiation will damage both cancer cells and normal cells, but normal cells will be able to regenerate themselves after treatment.
+Radiation therapy is typically done over a period of 2-8 weeks in 10-15 minute sessions.

 All these techniques may be used individually or combined to reinforce each other.
-Your doctors will develop the most effective treatment plan for your situation.
+Your doctors will develop the most effective treatment plan for your situation based on your needs.

-If your oral cancer is treated at an early stage, you will likely have minimal post-treatment complications.
-Late-stage cancers may require more extensive surgeries that damage parts of the facial features or oral cavity that must be reconstructed.
-Therapy may be recommended to rebuild speech and chewing functions.
-In some cases, a dental or facial prosthetic may be called for.
+Oral cancer treated in its early stages will typically have minimal post-treatment complications.
+Late stage cancers may require more extensive surgeries that damage parts of the face or oral cavity.
+These segments can be reconstructed, and therapy is encouraged to rebuild speech and chewing function.
+In some cases, dental or facial prosthetics are necessary.

 The experienced team at Bellflower Oral Facial Surgery treats oral cancer with rigor and compassion.
 Call today if you may be experiencing cancer symptoms so we can schedule your consultation immediately.
-The earlier that oral cancer is identified, the easier it is to treat, so don’t hesitate to contact us right away.
+The earlier that oral cancer is identified, the easier it is to treat, and the shorter your treatment process might be.